abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

 * **Create user interface:** Creates pages, modals, components, `JavaScript`, `CSS ` files and adds the new page to the main menu.
 If you don't have a requirement to manage the entity via user interface, you can uncheck this option.

+*  **Concurrency check:** Implements `IHasConcurrencyStamp` interface for the entity.
+This is always implemented if the base class is `AggregateRoot`.
+For more details see [Concurrency check documentation](https://docs.abp.io/en/abp/latest/Concurrency-Check).

   ​

 ![Entity info](../images/suite-entity-create-info.png)